Last updated on August 5th, 2023 at 09:30 pm

 To make this possible you must apply for Tax Identification Number.
 At some point when filling a loan form, you’re requested to fill in your TIN.

-In this guide, I’ll show you how to get Tax Identification Number for your business so that you are not left out from the various government loans being rolled out every day.
+In this guide, I’ll show you how to get Tax Identification Number for your business so that you are not left out of the various government loans being rolled out every day.

 And if the online platform isn’t working for you, we’ll share with you the contact details of FIRS offices spread across Nigeria to obtain a TIN for your business or as an individual.